simeononsecurity/simeononsecurity.ch/content/articles/how-to-form-your-own-personal-threat-model-safeguard-online-security/index.en.md

 - [**Two-Factor Authentication (2FA)**](https://simeononsecurity.com/articles/what-are-the-diferent-kinds-of-factors-in-mfa/): Enable **2FA** whenever possible to add an extra layer of security to your online accounts.
 With 2FA, you will need to provide a second form of authentication, such as a verification code sent to your mobile device, in addition to your password.

 - **Software Updates**: Regularly update your operating systems, applications, and security software to **patch vulnerabilities**.
 Software updates often include security fixes that address known vulnerabilities exploited by attackers.
-Enable automatic updates whenever possible to ensure you are always using the latest versions.
+Enable automatic updates whenever possible to ensure you're always using the latest versions.

 - [**Firewalls and Antivirus**](https://simeononsecurity.com/recommendations/anti-virus): Install and regularly update **firewalls** and **antivirus software** on your devices.
 Firewalls help monitor and control incoming and outgoing network traffic, while antivirus software scans for and removes malicious software (malware) from your system.
 Consider reputable security solutions from companies such as **Norton**, **McAfee**, or **Avast**.

 - **Privacy Settings**: Adjust **privacy settings** on social media platforms and other online services to limit the exposure of your personal information.
 Review and customize the privacy settings to control who can view your profile, posts, and other sensitive information.
-Additionally, be cautious about sharing personal details publicly.
+Also, be cautious about sharing personal details publicly.

 - [**Education and Awareness**](https://simeononsecurity.com/articles/what-is-a-common-indicator-of-a-phishing-attempt/): Stay informed about current **threats and scams** by regularly educating yourself on best practices for online safety.
 Keep up with the latest security news and be aware of common phishing techniques, social engineering tactics, and other fraudulent activities.
 Websites like [**US-CERT**](https://www.cisa.gov/) (United States Computer Emergency Readiness Team) and [**Krebs on Security**](https://krebsonsecurity.com/) provide valuable insights and updates on cybersecurity threats.